CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 Sharing providers has its benefits.
 You can give view access to company-approved providers and let users deploy to that particular provider.
 When teams deploy to a shared provider, you can track org-wide usage and compliance cohesively.
 Provider accounts can be shared only in the Enterprise Edition.

-### Federated Organizations

-Federated Organizations allows you to share team workspaces with people or groups across Organizations
+### Sharing with people or groups across Organizations

 #### Sharing team workspaces